On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Broader Discussion on the Implications of Surjectivity.

 We make no claim in the other direction.
 In particular, it is possible that many or even every harmful behavior by a non-surjective model can still be elicited by some input, while the model's lack of surjectivity is due to its inability to produce other non-harmful behavior.

-\paragraph{On Surjectivty versus Model Capability.} Model capability perhaps is best captured through details of the input-output behavior.
+\paragraph{On Surjectivity versus Model Capability.} Model capability perhaps is best captured through details of the input-output behavior.
 By design, our study of surjectivity is agnostic to whether the input-output relationship a model captures is a complex or an interesting one.
 Indeed, even simple functions, such as the \emph{identity} function, can be surjective, while they are often not capturing interesting input-output behaviors.
 Our study of surjectivity intentionally decouples risks that are rooted in an attacker's ability to elicit particular behaviors --- which is the main consideration of jailbreaks --- from domain-specific risks that arise from having highly capable AI models in certain areas (such as bioweapons, etc.) in the first place.

-One can take for granted that models that have undergone safety-training (and as result are the main subject of the study of jailbreaks) are already highly-capable models that have been trained on troves of relevant data to capture the complex relationship between the input and output spaces that deviates significantly from simple functions such as the identity.
-By establishing that these trained models are almost always surjective, our work highlights the inherent vulnerability of them, regardless of how capable the models are.
+One can take for granted that models that have undergone safety-training (and as a result are the main subject of the study of jailbreaks) are already highly capable models that have been trained on troves of relevant data to capture the complex relationship between the input and output spaces that deviates significantly from simple functions such as the identity.
+By establishing that these trained models are almost always surjective, our work highlights their inherent vulnerability, regardless of how capable the models are.
 That is, with enough information and computational power, an attacker can elicit any behavior from the model, including harmful ones.

 \paragraph{On Surjectivity Versus Having Full Support.} One might ask how surjectivity is different from a common assumption that generative models have full support?
-This question stems from viewing the outcome of the neural network as a stochastic function from input to the output space, while in this work we view fully trained networks as deterministic function.
-When considering fully trained generative models as deterministic function, we find two perspectives to be instructive.
+This question stems from viewing the outcome of the neural network as a stochastic function from input to the output space, while in this work we view fully trained networks as deterministic functions.
+When considering fully trained generative models as deterministic functions, we find two perspectives to be instructive.

 The first perspective is to consider generative models with deterministic decoding, e.g., decoding the probability distribution greedily, with beam search, or with temperatures close to $0$.
-In this perspective, the observation that a stochastic function has full support does not imply that their deterministic decoding schemes are surjective.
+In this perspective, the observation that a stochastic function has full support does not imply that its deterministic decoding schemes are surjective.